Strongyloidiasis Workup

 Microscopy and Culture of Stool for Ova and Parasites

-Strongyloides larvae are secreted in feces and excretion may be intermittent, releasing as few as 50 eggs per day.[51]
+Strongyloides larvae are secreted in feces, and excretion may be intermittent, with the release of as few as 50 eggs per day.
+[54] This can complicate identification.
 Larvae are seen in stool approximately 1 month after skin penetration.
-Unlike the eggs of other parasitic nematodes, the eggs of S stercoralis are not usually found in the feces; instead, they embryonate within the intestine and develop into larvae, which are deposited in the soil.
-Ova are almost never observed during a strongyloidiasis infection unless severe diarrhea occurs; results from this examination are typically negative during acute infection.
+Unlike the eggs of other parasitic nematodes, the eggs of S stercoralis usually are not found in the feces; instead, they embryonate within the intestine and develop into larvae, which are deposited in the soil.
+Ova almost never are observed during a strongyloidiasis infection unless severe diarrhea occurs; results from this examination typically are negative during acute infection.

 Children with S fuelleborni infection shed eggs rather than larvae in the feces, and the infection is easily diagnosed using microscopic techniques.